warestack/cc/Class-10/README.md

 Today's lab session focused on Apache Spark.
 We will install and run Python applications on Spark.

-Lab 9focuses on how to:
+Lab 10 focuses on how to:

 * Configure a Spark container on a GCP VM using Dockerfiles
 * Run Spark jobs